WebAssembly/component-model/design/mvp/JS-Reference.md

 | [[Type]] | the host resource type this is a rep of |
 | [[JSValue]] | the JS value, held strongly |

-A host resource value just holds a strong reference to the underlying value.
-No user-level destructors are run when it is dropped.
+A host resource value just holds a strong reference to the underlying value. `%Symbol.dispose` is captured upon instantiation and is invoked when the resource is dropped.
+Dropping a resource is infallible, so if the destructor fails this results in a trap and lockdown.

 One host resource type is created per imported [abstract type](#abstract-and-transparent-types).
 Two abstract type imports satisfied by the same JS constructor become distinct component resource types, and a handle for one cannot be passed where the other is expected.